 With Star Wars: The Last Jedi now available on Disney+, I was able to rewatch the latest film and form my opinion on where it falls in the Star Wars ranking order.

 Before we start, some personal background.
-I didn’t watch any of the Star Wars films until one week off of school when I watched the first six back to back in story order.
+I didn’t watch any of the Star Wars films until one summer week when I watched the first six back to back in story order.
 I didn’t have the mind-bending experience in theaters watching Star Wars for the first time, until The Force Awakens.
 Nostalgia and “at its time” plays no part in this for me.
 Midi-Chlorians is just as much Star Wars as Dagobah in terms of this listing.
 I also draw no distinction between “Disney’s Star Wars” vs “Lucas Star Wars,” it’s all Star Wars, and it all deserves the same amount of individual respect and attention.

 Empire Strikes Back